Home / Resume / Hospitality / Hotel (No Experience)

 Recent Graduate

 "Hospitality management graduate seeking a front desk position.
-Completed a 6-month internship processing 80+ daily check-ins.
+Completed a 6-month internship processing 80+ daily check-ins on Opera PMS.
 Bilingual in English and Spanish."

 Retail Background

 "Retail associate with 2 years of customer service and cash handling experience seeking a hotel front desk role.
-Known for strong communication and 98% customer satisfaction."
+Known for strong communication and steady guest satisfaction scores."

 Food Service Background

 "Restaurant server with 3 years of fast-paced guest service experience.
-Handle 50+ guests per shift, process payments, and resolve complaints efficiently."
+Handle 50+ guests per shift, process payments, upsell specials, and resolve complaints efficiently."

 Writing strong experience bullets